dannyblaker/stop-bots-in-posthog/README.md

   - The bot is then opted out of all further tracking (`posthog.opt_out_capturing()`).
 - If the visitor is a normal user, tracking continues as usual.

-This ensures your analytics data is cleaner and more representative of real human behavior.

 ## Usage